alinnman/celestial-navigation/APPDOC.md

 successful sight reduction.
 Even for failed sight reductions (and single sights) you can display a map.
 This map can assist you in troubleshooting your sextant readings.
-*The map interface requires an active internet connection.*
+*The map interface requires an active internet connection to present* *full map displays.
+Without an internet connection you will only see* *the circles of equal altitude, local coordinate grid, GP:s and intersections*

 ## Working with configurations<a name="configs"></a>

 Whenever you execute a succesful sight reduction the active configuration (settings of all fields) will be saved on the **clipboard** (in JSON format).
 You can use this to save your work easily, using a document solution of your own choice.
-Just paste the contents into a suitable document, and save.
+Just paste the contents into a suitable document in another app, and save.

-When you press the button <tt>Paste Config</tt> you can transfer back a saved configuration through the clipboard.
+When you press the button <tt>Paste Config</tt> you can transfer back a saved configuration from another app through the clipboard.
 If the clipboard does not contain a valid configuration you will hear an error sound.

 ## Workflow Tips<a name="workflow"></a>